 One picnic table is available at the trailhead.
 It is partly shaded and located next to a pond.
 Grills and stoves are prohibited.

 Bicycles are not allowed on the trails accessed from this trailhead.

+Learn about bringing your dog to OSMP.
 All dogs must be leashed in the Trailhead Leash Area.
 Dogs are prohibited on the Greenbriar Connector Trail.
 Dogs must be on a hand-held leash on Lower Big Bluestem Trail.
 On most other OSMP trails in this area, dogs must be on a hand-held leash at all times unless they meet the voice and sight control standard and display a City of Boulder Voice and Sight tag.
 Dog excrement removal is required by law.
 A dog station is available to aid in the collection of dog excrement.
 Dog regulation maps are available on the Dog Regulations by Area page.

 These are excellent trails to explore the grassland ecosystem and the lower range of the ponderosa pine forest.
 Mule deer commonly graze this area in the early morning.
 Coyote and fox can also be observed.
 The area also provides hunting grounds for many of our local raptors.
 In early May, wild irises bloom in great numbers along the upper Big Bluestem trail.